Posted on

 MM slash DD slash YYYY

 Are you in the process of moving from your current place?
 Are you taking the refrigerator from your existing home to your new one?
 If so, then it takes a certain method of precaution to move it safely.
 Not handling it carefully enough can lead to you destroying your refrigerator, thus costing you hundreds of dollars to purchase a new one.
-While tedious, following a few simple steps will ensure that your fridge gets from one place to the other unharmed.
+While tedious, following a few simple steps provided by Brooks Moving will ensure that your fridge gets from one place to the other unharmed.
 See below for five tips on moving a refrigerator.
 Be sure to consider all these tips as you begin the process.

 1. CLEAN IT OUT BEFOREHAND

+For your refrigerator to be transported as efficiently as possible, it needs to be voided of all the materials inside.
+Many people make the mistake of cleaning the fridge out right before moving it, not giving it enough time to defrost.
 You’ll want to take the day before the big move to turn the fridge off and place all essential food items in a cooler.
 In fact, to avoid food going bad, you’ll want to plan out eating all perishable foods leading up to that day.

+Try to use up leftovers, cook frozen items in advance, and give away anything you know won’t keep.
+This will minimize waste and reduce the load you’re dealing with.
 Once you’ve cleared out all the items, use a solution made up of baking soda and water to melt the ice that you might see.
 Cleaning up the ice and letting the fridge dry out will help prevent leaks while you move it.
+If you have a local movers southern NH coming first thing in the morning, be sure to clean out the fridge the night before.

 2. FACTOR THE DOORWAYS IN